 As mentioned in the discussion of noun-stranding, Amahuaca subjects that appear to the right of aspect are those that appear in their base position.
 In this position, transitive subjects are unmarked for case.
-Transitive subjects that appear higher in the structure receive ergative case, as demonstrated in (67).25
+Transitive subjects that appear higher in the structure receive ergative case, as demonstrated in (71).

-(67) 'The man is killing the peccary.'

-- a. joni(=n)=mun jono rutu=hi=ki=nu man=ERG=C peccary kill=IPFV=3.PRES=DECL - b. jono=mun rutu=hi joni(=n)=ki=nu peccary=C kill=IPFV man=ERG=3.PRES=DECL
+- (71) 'The man is killing the peccary.' - a.
+Joni(=n)=mun jono rutu=hi=ki=nu. man=ERG=C peccary kill=IPFV=3.PRS=DECL - b.
+Jono=mun rutu=hi joni(=n)=ki=nu. peccary=C kill=IPFV man=ERG=3.PRS=DECL

-In (67a), we see that the transitive subject joni 'man' is marked with ergative case, as expected.
-However, in (67b), this subject DP remains low in its externally-merged position and does not receive ergative case marking.
+In (71a), we see that the transitive subject joni 'man' is marked with ergative case, as expected.
+However, in (71b), this subject DP remains low in its externally-merged position and does not receive ergative case marking.
+Clem 2019b provides a more detailed description of this pattern of differential ergative marking and analyzes ergative case as the result of agreement with two heads, v and T. In order to be marked with overt morphological ergative case, a DP must agree with v in Spec,vP and must also agree with T, which goes hand-in-hand with movement of the DP out of vP.

-Important for our purposes is the interaction between this pattern of differential subject marking and case doubling.
-The only types of configurations where the two pieces of an ergative DP mismatch in case is when one piece remains in this low position, where DPs generally lack case.
-In such instances, the piece of the DP that remains low is not marked ergative, while the piece that moves higher surfaces with ergative case, as demonstrated in (68).
+Important for our purposes is the interaction between this pattern of differential subject marking and case matching.
+The only types of configurations where the two pieces of an ergative DP mismatch in case is when one piece remains in the low vP-internal position, where DPs generally lack overt case.
+In such instances, the piece of the DP that remains low is not marked ergative, while the piece that moves higher surfaces with ergative case, as demonstrated in (72).

-(68) [kiyoo=vini=n] =mun jono rutu=hi [joni(=n)] =ki=nu all=EMPH.LG=ERG =C peccary kill=IPFV man=ERG =3.PRES=DECL 'All the men are killing a peccary.'
+(72) [Kiyoo=vini=n] =mun jono rutu=hi [joni(=n)] =ki=nu. all=EMPH.LG=ERG =C peccary kill=IPFV man=ERG =3.PRS=DECL 'All the men are killing a peccary.'

-In (68), the subject quantifier surfaces with ergative case.
+In (72), the subject quantifier surfaces with ergative case.
 However, the corresponding noun remains low and cannot surface with ergative case.
 Crucially, this pattern is exactly what we would expect given the general pattern of ergative case marking in the language.
-Thus, as in Tiwa, case doubling reflects the more general patterns of case marking.
+Thus, as in Tiwa, case matching and mismatching reflect the more general patterns of case marking.